E-Verify Legislation in the States

 Currently, the labor force participation rate, which measures the share of Americans of working age who are either employed or actively looking for work, is at its lowest rate in nearly four decades.
 At 62.6 percent, approximately 93 million potential American workers are out of work.
 Both the unemployment rate and labor force participation rate, however, ignore the number of Americans who are under-employed or working part-time but seeking full-time work.
 When those workers are taken into account, the traditional unemployment rate, currently estimated to be around 4.9 percent, nearly doubles to 9.6 percent or roughly 14 million American workers.

-With such high unemployment and low labor force participation rates, lawmakers around the country are interested in enacting legislation aimed at discouraging illegal immigration, protecting American workers, and decreasing the burden upon American taxpayers.
+With such high unemployment and low labor force participation rates, lawmakers around the country are interested in enacting legislation aimed at discouraging illegal immigration, protecting American workers, and decreasing the burden on American taxpayers.
 As a result, E-Verify, the free, web-based system through which employers may verify the work authorization of new hires through existing federal records, has become state lawmakers’ most critical tool for ensuring a legal workforce.

 What is E-Verify?